aturley/pony-workshop/PITCHME.md

 ## Actors

 * Messages that are sent to an actor are placed in a queue
-* An actor processes one message at a time
+* An actor processes one messages at a time
 * Actors run concurrently
 * When an actor is finished processing a message, it processes the next message in the queue or waits until a new message is available